-It is with humbleness and honor that the Joshua Chamberlain Society announces our 9th JCS Hero, Sgt.
+It is with humbleness and honor that the Joshua Chamberlain Society adopted our first killed-in-action JCS Hero, Sgt.
 Denis Kisseloff, United States Army (Missouri National Guard).
 Sgt.
 Kisseloff was killed-in-action on May 14, 2010, leaving behind his two beautiful children, Serena and Aleksander.

 A native of St. Charles Missouri, Sgt.
 Kisseloff joined the Marine Corps in 1981 and remained in the Corps through 1988.
 After the sad death of his wife, Sgt.
 Kisseloff believed that rejoining the military was the best way to provide for his family.
 And so, nineteen years after leaving the Marine Corps, Sgt.
 Kisseloff joined the National Guard in 2007.